sunssy59/junit-jjoules/README.md

 	mvn clean install

-Puis rajouter cette dependances qui permettra d'utiliser le projet [j-joules](https://github.com/Mamadou59/j-joules)
+Then add this dependency which will allow you to use the project [j-joules](https://github.com/Mamadou59/j-joules)

 	<dependency>
 		<groupId>org.powerapi.jjoules</groupId>
 		<artifactId>j-joules</artifactId>
 		<version>1.0-SNAPSHOT</version>
     </dependency>

-Then add this dependency which will allow you to use the project [j-joules](https://github.com/Mamadou59/j-joules)
+And now you can add this annotation on each of your test classes like

 ```
 //...